 Other Experts

-NBEP will endeavor to expand its partnerships with those who are not currently represented on the Science Advisory Committee or working groups.
+NBEP will expand its partnerships with those who are not currently represented on the Science Advisory Committee or working groups.
 This could include deeper engagement with Rhode Island’s Department of Environmental Management (Division of Marine Fisheries or Division of Forestry), Department of Health, Massachusetts’ Division of Ecological Restoration, Division of Marine Fisheries, or Department of Public Health.
-NBEP will also establish new partnerships, such as with the NOAA Marine Fisheries Service Narragansett Lab, or local watershed groups and tribal nations operating within the urban watersheds.
+NBEP will also establish new partnerships, such as with the NOAA Marine Fisheries Service Narragansett Lab, USEPA’s Urban Waters and Trash-Free Waters Programs, or local watershed or community groups and tribal nations operating within the urban watersheds.

 The region has experts who have developed Research Plans, lists of needs, or are currently restoring or revitalizing their areas.
 The Massachusetts Ecosystem Climate Adaptation Network’s Salt Marsh Working Group documented priority research for saltmarshes.
 The Long Island Sound Study maintains a needs document with information on how well these needs are being identified.
 Finally, Humphries and colleagues published a review of modeling and related science needs for Narragansett Bay.
 Throughout the region, restoration and revitalization is occurring.
-Within the areas in our urban watersheds the Saltmarsh RAMP is developing a master website of all projects, Mass Audubon has restructured their coastal restoration group, Westerly is poised to revitalize the entire riverfront, and Fall River is establishing a resiliency district.
+Within the our coastal urban watersheds the Saltmarsh RAMP is developing a master website of all projects, Mass Audubon has restructured their coastal restoration group, Westerly is poised to revitalize the entire riverfront, and Fall River is establishing a resiliency district.
 These organizations and places are excellent places to look for collaborations or improve upon the ideas developed through this Plan.

 The potential funders listed above are also experts to be tapped for the region and will be included in outreach.
 The partners, Research Plans, and funders listed here are not exhaustive.
 NBEP will continue to update this list as more partners, plans, and funders are identified.